 Cal Flyn is an award-winning writer from the Highlands of Scotland.
 She writes creative nonfiction, literary criticism, and long-form journalism.

-Her first book, Thicker Than Water, about frontier violence in colonial Australia, was a Times book of the year.
-Her second book, Islands of Abandonment—about the ecology and psychology of abandoned places—is out now.
-It has been shortlisted for numerous literary awards including the Wainwright Prize for writing on global conservation, the British Academy Book Prize, the Ondaatje Prize, and the Baillie Gifford Prize for nonfiction.
+Her first book, Thicker Than Water (2016)about frontier violence in colonial Australia—was a Times book of the year.
+Her second book, Islands of Abandonment (2021)—about the ecology and psychology of abandoned places—won the John Burroughs Medal, the American Academy of Arts & Letters’ E.M.
+Forster Award and the Sunday Times Young Writer of the Year prize.
+It was also shortlisted for numerous literary awards including the Wainwright Prize, the British Academy Book Prize, the Ondaatje Prize, and the Baillie Gifford Prize.
+Her third book, The Savage Landscape: How We Made the Wilderness will be released in 2026.

-Follow her on Twitter and on Instagram, or sign up for the newsletter below.
+Follow her on Instagram, or sign up for her occasional newsletter below.